Having more fun than a human being should be allowed to have.

 It was during that conversation where I asked him about his continual reaction to critics.

-And uh why do you just ignore him?
+And why do you just ignore them?

-And that's when he said, Yeah, I know.
+And that's when he said, yeah, I know.

-My advisors are telling me don't waste my time, but rush, whenever somebody attacks me, somebody attacks my family, I'm not gonna let it set in.
+But Rush, whenever somebody attacks me, somebody attacks my family, I'm not going to let it set in.

-I'm gonna nuke it.
+I'm going to nuke it.

-And you're right, my advisors are telling me to forget it, but I just can't.
+My advisors are telling me to forget it, but I just can't.

-And it made news because the reason up to that point that people thought Trump was tweeting out all these reactions to small fry critics was that he was a narcissist and an ego maniac and just couldn't help himself.
+And it made news because the reason up to that point that people thought Trump was tweeting out all these reactions to small fry critics was that he was a narcissist and an egomaniac and just couldn't help himself.

 And in fact, his answer explained the opposite.